-H4.3.3 TRAIL SYSTEMS
+H4.3.3 Trail Systems

-Glen Williams has existing public trails, which form an important part of the active transportation network and provide opportunities for recreation Trails are located throughout Glen Williams including the many natural and open space areas along the Credit River as identified in Schedule H4-3.
+Glen Williams already has a significant start on a public trail system has existing public trails, which through the area. formwhich form an important part of the active transportation network and provide opportunities for recreation.
+Trails are located provided throughout Glen Williams including the many natural and open space areas along the Credit River as identified in Schedule XH4-3.

-The Halton Hills Active Transportation Master Plan (ATMP) was completed in 2020 and replaces the existing 2012 Cycling Master Plan.
+The Halton Hills Active Transportation Master Plan (ATMP) was completed in 2020 and replaces builds on the existing 2012 Cycling Master Plan.
 The ATMP serves as a blueprint to guide the development of active transportation within the community, and should be used to guide the implementation of active transportation infrastructure.

-The ability to travel through the community via active transportation is viewed as an important element of the Hamlet character.
-The Plan shall provide for the development of an extensive network of active transportation routes, including on-road facilities and off-road trails, in accordance with the Halton Hills Active Transportation Master Plan.
-The network should link new and existing residential areas to the community core and complement the infrastructure identified through the Halton Hills Active Transportation Master Plan.
+The ability to circulate travel through the community on foot or bicycle via active transportation is viewed as an important element of the Hamlet character.
+The Plan therefore shall provide for sfor the possibility the development of an extensive network of active transportation routes, including on-road facilities and off-road trails.

+The network should intends public pathways intended to link new and existing residential areas within the community core and provides a complement to the infrastructure identified through the Halton Hills Trails and Cycling Master Plan.
+Transportation Master Plan.

-Conceptual alignments for proposed infrastructure are shown on Schedule H4-3 in accordance with the Halton Hills Active Transportation Master Plan.
+Conceptual alignments for potential proposed infrastructure areis shown on Schedule H4-3.
+For those potential proposed facilities trails and trails identified in in accordance with the Halton Hills Trails and CyclingActive Transportation Master Plan. reference should be made to that document for details.